Raisin cake: Overview

 Raisin cake is typically prepared using standard cake ingredients and raisins as a primary ingredient.
 Whole or chopped raisins can be used.
 Additional various ingredients are also sometimes used, such as rum, chocolate, and others.
 The use of rum can serve to plump-up the raisins via the added moisture, and the raisins can be marinated in rum before the cake is prepared.
 Spices such as cinnamon, nutmeg, cloves and pumpkin spice are sometimes used.

 History

 It is stated in chapter 6:19 in the second Book of Samuel that cake (identified as "raisin cake" in Hosea 3:1) was distributed by David, who reigned as the second king of the United Kingdom of Israel and Judah c.
 1010–970 BCE.
-This raisin cake consisted of "a mass of dried grapes".
+This raisin cake consisted of "a mass of dried grapes" and thus was probably similar to the fig "cake" attested since Biblical times, rather than to a baked cake.

-Some recipes in the United States circa the early 1900s utilized lard as an ingredient, which could be used instead of butter.
+Some recipes in the United States c. the early 1900s utilized lard as an ingredient, which could be used instead of butter.